Jinzhou511/EC601/Project2/README.md

 # Project2
-In this dict, there are three parts:TwitterAPI, GoogleNLP, and Sentiment Analysis.
+In this dict, there are three parts: TwitterAPI, GoogleNLP, and Sentiment Analysis.

+Please see into the folder for more details.
 ## Phase 1
 ### · Twitter API (Please see folder `Phase 1 TwitterAPI`)